liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/05-writing-admin-portlet/05-defining-portlet-actions.markdown

 deleting guestbooks.
 As with the Guestbook portlet, action methods call the corresponding service methods.
 Note that since your services all run in the same container, any application can call the Guestbook services.
-This is an advantage of @product@'s OSGi-based architecture: different applications or modules can call services published by other modules.
+This is an advantage of @sharepoint@'s OSGi-based architecture: different applications or modules can call services published by other modules.
 If a service is published, it can be used via `@Reference`.
 You'll take advantage of this here in the Guestbook Admin portlet to consume one of the same services consumed by the Guestbook portlet